Joseph Smith: Success and schism in Ohio (1831–1838)

 In Jackson County, existing Missouri residents resented the Latter Day Saint newcomers for both political and religious reasons.
 Additionally, their rapid growth aroused fears that they would soon constitute a majority in local elections, and thus "rule the county".
 Tension increased until July 1833, when non-Mormons forcibly evicted the Mormons and destroyed their property.
 Smith advised his followers to bear the violence patiently until after they had been attacked multiple times, after which they could fight back.
 Armed bands exchanged fire, killing one Mormon and two non-Mormons, until the old settlers forcibly expelled the Mormons from the county.

 After petitions to the Missouri governor were unsuccessful, in May 1834 Smith organized and led a 200-man paramilitary expedition, called Zion's Camp, to aid church members in Jackson County, Missouri.
 As a military endeavor, the expedition was a failure.
 The men of the expedition were disorganized, a cholera outbreak killed 14, and they were severely outnumbered.
 By the end of June, Smith deescalated the confrontation, sought peace with Jackson County's residents, and disbanded Zion's Camp.
 Nevertheless, Zion's Camp transformed Latter Day Saint leadership because many future church leaders came from among the participants.

 In 1836, Smith dedicated the House of the Lord in Kirtland, later known as Kirtland Temple.

 After the Camp returned to Ohio, Smith drew heavily from its participants to establish various governing bodies in the church.
 He gave a revelation announcing that in order to redeem Zion, his followers would have to receive an endowment in the Kirtland Temple, which he and his followers constructed.
 In March 1836, at the temple's dedication, many who received the endowment reported seeing visions of angels and engaged in prophesying and speaking in tongues.

-In 1836, Smith travelled to Salem, Massachusetts, to search for a trove of coins there.
+In 1836, Smith traveled to Salem, Massachusetts, to search for a trove of coins there.
 Smith announced a revelation that God had "much treasure in this city".
 After a month, he and his companions returned to Kirtland empty-handed.